 - Commuter Check Direct (CCD) administers the pre-tax commuter plan benefit, which allows you to add transit passes and fares directly to a Clipper Card or to a Commuter Check Prepaid MasterCard using pre-tax dollars deducted from your paycheck.

 - To apply for the pre-tax commuter plan benefit, submit a completed Commuter Plan Enrollment Form at any time.

 Pre-Tax Commuter Subsidy

 - Full-time benefits eligible faculty and staff may qualify for USF's commuter subsidy contribution of up to $81 per month.
-You are not eligible for the commuter subsidy if you (1) are not commuting, (2) are not actively working (i.e. leave of absence), (3) are not working on campus, (4) do not have a "transit" order placed with CCD, (5) have a university parking permit, (2) are listed on a carpool parking permit, (3) live within a half-mile radius of the perimeter of campus.
+You are not eligible for the commuter subsidy if you (1) are not commuting, (2) are not actively working (i.e. leave of absence), (3) are not working on campus, (4) do not have a "transit" order placed with CCD, (5) have a university parking permit, (6) are listed on a carpool parking permit, or (7) live within a half-mile radius of the perimeter of campus.

 - In conjunction with the pre-tax commuter plan, the subsidy is applied to your active Clipper Cards or Commuter Check Prepaid MasterCards each month.